Rakshitg600/Notakto-website/README.md

     docker compose up --build
     ```

-This command builds the web frontend and the socket server.
-Then it starts the app service on port `3000` and the server on port `8000`.
+This command builds the web frontend and the socket server container.
+Then it starts the container service on port `3000` and the server on port `8000`.
 To access the app, go to [http://localhost:3000][13].

-To stop the services, do one of the following:
+To stop the container service, do one of the following:

 * Go to the terminal where you ran the `docker compose` command and press `Ctrl+C`
 * In another terminal, go to the project's root folder and run the following command: